ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

   (draw-grid grid))
 ```

-Ready for the final step, make the move itself dependant to this direction.
+I'm getting ready for the final step: making the move itself depend on this direction.
-We just have to adujst the next `x` and `y` differently according to this direction.
+We just have to adujst the next `x` and `y` differently accordingly.

 ```rkt
 ;; snake update